peralmq/tech-stacks/stack_kotlin/README.md

 In order to get new source code in to the docker container the following is a needed prerequisite
 ```
 ./gradlew clean build

 ```

+## Other
+It's recommended to use an IDE like Intellij IDEA or something similar to develop Kotlin and make use of the Gradle system to the max, [details here](http://ktor.io/getting-started-idea.html)